Our Purpose

 The following are just a few examples of how UC Noyce Initiative researchers are making an impact in computational health:

 Most of what we know about health and disease centers on the male body.
 Neuroscientists overlook aspects of the human condition relevant to half of the global population (e.g. the menstrual cycle, the pill, pregnancy, menopause).
-The Ann S. Bowers Women's Brain Health Initiative advances the study of women's brain health through deeply collaborative science.
+The Ann S. Bowers Women's Brain Health Initiative is one of the flagship projects of the UC Noyce Initiative.
+It is committed to advancing the study of women's brain health through deeply collaborative science.

 Click this box to learn more about the Ann S. Bowers Women's Brain Health Initiative.